Vozuća: Battle for Vozuća

 The attack started and ended on 10 September, with the total victory of the Bosnian forces.
 Due to their planning, they were ahead of the Serb forces.
-The Army got help from a special military force called the Black Swans.
+The Bosnian Army and the Mujahideen got help from a special military force called the Black Swans.
 The aftermath of the battle is infamous for the brutal behavior of some of the Mujahedin soldiers against remaining Serb soldiers and civilians.
 The Bosnian forces advanced through the Ozren area.

-Geography

-Vozuća is located between the Kablovac hill from the right and Žedni Vrh from the left side of the river of Krivaja, with a large amount of arable land.
-Most of the people living in Vozuća are Bosniaks.

 Demographics

 According to the 2013 census, its population was 805.